sous-chefs/consul/README.md

         interval: '10s',
         script: 'echo ok'
       )
-      notifies :reload, 'service[consul]', :delayed
+      notifies :reload, 'service[consul]'
     end

 ##### Removing service

     consul_service_def 'voice1' do
       action :delete
-      notifies :reload, 'service[consul]', :delayed
+      notifies :reload, 'service[consul]'
     end

-NOTE: The consumer is resposible for notifying consul service.
-See #76 for more details.
+> Be sure to notify the Consul resource to restart when your service def changes.

 ####  Getting Started

 To bootstrap a consul cluster follow the following steps:

  1. Bootstrap a few (preferablly 3 nodes) to be your consul servers, these will be the KV masters.